mossgreen/mossgreen.github.io/_posts/2020-06-06-Validations-in-Spring.md

 ## 02. DTO Bean Validation in Spring, using @Valid

-Firstly, we would like to introduct JavaBean validation.
+For now, we would like to know how JavaBean validation works in Spring.

-Then, we introduce the parameter validation in Spring.
+Later, in next chapter, we'll introduce the parameter validation in Spring.
 Parameters are not javaBeans, so you cannot use bean validation here.

-Since there are at lease above two validations, when violation happens, there will be different kinds of exceptions, so how to handle them is also an issue.
+The above two validations would throw different kinds of exceptions, we'll cover it in next next chapter.

-Note that Spring MVC validates View Models and put results to BindResult, I don't have a plan to metion it in the following parts.
+Note that Spring MVC validates ViewModels (VM is not DTO) and put results to BindResult, I don't have a plan to metion it in the following parts.

 -- fail fast vs validate all